Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/production/UpgradeTo50.md

 ## Overview

-The configuration catalogs and internal state of the TDS has been extensively reworked to be able to scale to large numbers of catalogs, datasets, and internal objects without excessive use of memory.
+The configuration catalogs and internal state of the TDS has been extensively re-worked to be able to scale to large numbers of catalogs, datasets, and internal objects without excessive use of memory.
 A running TDS can be triggered to reread the configuration catalogs without having to restart.
 It can be configured to reread only changed catalogs, for fast incremental updates.
 Other features have been added to make writing configuration catalogs more maintainable, including the `<catalogScan>` element, and default and standard services.